cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m3_o2_dimensions/walkthrough.md

 ## <a name="fill">Fill</a>

 Fill *c_fill* closes the gaps that **Fit** and **Scale** leave when the aspect ratio of the container and the video differ.
-Deciding what gets filled and what gets clipped involves specifying GRAVITY.
+Deciding what gets filled and what gets clipped involves specifying the *Gravity* parameter.

 ### No Specific Gravity Example